Yakshagana: Maddale

 The maddale is a percussion instrument and, along with the chande, is the primary rhythmic accompaniment in the Yakshagana ensemble.
 It is played in a similar fashion as Mridangam.

 Taala (Bells)

 Yakshagana bells or cymbals, are a pair of finger bells made of a special alloy (traditionally five metal).
 They are made to fit the tone of the bhagawatha's voice.
 Singers carry more than one set, as finger bells are available in different keys, thus enabling them to sing in different pitches.
 They help create and guide the background music in Yakshagana.

 Chande

 The Chande is a drum and, along with the maddale, is an important rhythmic accompaniment in the Yakshagana ensemble.

 Artists

-Over the centuries, hundreds of artists performed Yakshagana and some of them have gained star value, like Kuriya Vithala Shastry, Soorikumeru Govinda Bhat, Chittani Ramachandra Hegde, Naranappa Uppoor, Balipa Narayana Bhagawat, Karki Krishna Hasyagara and Kalinga Navada.
+Over the centuries, hundreds of artists performed Yakshagana and some of them have gained star value, like Keremane Shivarama Hegde, Kuriya Vithala Shastry, Keremane Shambhu Hegde, Soorikumeru Govinda Bhat, Keremane Mahabala Hegde, Chittani Ramachandra Hegde, Naranappa Uppoor, Balipa Narayana Bhagawat, Karki Krishna Hasyagara and Kalinga Navada.